frequency-chain/frequency/designdocs/capacity_staking_rewards_implementation.md

 ### NEW: CurrentEra, RewardEraInfo
 Incremented, like CurrentEpoch, tracks the current RewardEra number and the block when it started.
+Storage is whitelisted because it's accessed every block and would improperly adversely impact all benchmarks.
 ```rust
 #[pallet::storage]
 #[pallet::whitelist_storage]